Understanding Variation and Appreciating Variety

 Students of Dr. Deming know of his appreciation of the statistical control of variation, a body of work pioneered by his mentor, Dr. Walter Shewhart.
 Guided by Shewhart, Deming learned the significance of managing variation, with appreciation of both common and special causes, and the economic value of stable processes, with predictable levels of variation.

-As evidenced by his theory of management, Dr. Deming understood the importance of seeing any organization as a system and how it understood variation fitting within that system, including the example of matching the seasonal variation in demand for an organization’s services with variation in the staffing of the organization.
+As evidenced by his theory of management, Dr. Deming understood the importance of seeing any organization as a system, and how variation fits within that system, including the example of matching the seasonal variation in demand for an organization’s services with variation in the staffing of the organization.

-A critical first step in striving for the “right uniformity” is achieving processes which are predictable; otherwise known as stable.
-When variation within a stable system causes problems and reduces efficiency, efforts to then reducing common cause variation can be important.
+A critical first step in striving for the “right uniformity” is achieving processes that are predictable (otherwise known as stable).
+When variation within a stable system causes problems and reduces efficiency, efforts to then reduce common cause variation can be important.
 Yet, reducing common cause variation to zero overlooks Dr. Deming’s awareness in The New Economics that “life is variation, variation there will always be.”

 Dr. Deming understood you didn’t use the same improvement thinking every time you wanted to improve.
 You selected the useful management tools and concepts that fit the current situation.
 It is important to have a wide variety of tools and thinking to allow finding the best ways to improve different situations.

-W. Edwards Deming stressed the importance of understanding psychology and appreciating how different people (variety!) provided important contributions and how that variety helped the organization.
+W. Edwards Deming stressed the importance of understanding psychology, appreciating how different people (variety!) provided important contributions, and how that variety helped the organization.
 You need to design systems to maximize the benefit gained due to some forms of variation.